murex/mikado-testbuilders-kata/docs/2_Easy_Fix_Difficult_Test.md

 ## Now we need Unit Tests

 ### 1. On the Invoice
-Your mission is to add a test to [Invoice](../java/src/main/java/com/murex/tbw/purchase/Invoice.java) that will cover the fix we added.
+Your mission is to add a test for [Invoice](../java/src/main/java/com/murex/tbw/purchase/Invoice.java) that will cover the fix we added.
 Instructions are provided in [InvoiceTest](../java/src/test/java/com/murex/tbw/purchase/InvoiceTest.java).
 Make sure your test is correct: it must fail when you reintroduce the bug in `Invoice`.